 6. Choose The Right Space

-Whether you’re holding a webinar or hybrid event, make sure you choose a suitable space that will enhance rather than detract from your content.
+Whether you’re holding a webinar one of the important tips for virtual and hybrid events make sure you choose a suitable space that will enhance rather than detract from your content.
 This means choosing a room that can be soundproofed, has good acoustics, a clear background or space for a white backdrop or ‘green screen’, and space for any of the tools you require to make your webinar a success.

 7. Include Visual Aids